Arthur Wellesley, 1st Duke of Wellington: Battle of Waterloo

 At about 16:30, the first Prussian corps arrived.
 Commanded by Freiherr von Bülow, IV Corps arrived as the French cavalry attack was in full spate.
 Bülow sent the 15th Brigade to link up with Wellington's left flank in the Frichermont–La Haie area while the brigade's horse artillery battery and additional brigade artillery deployed to its left in support.
-Napoleon sent Lobau's corps to intercept the rest of Bülow's IV Corps proceeding to Plancenoit.
+Napoleon sent Georges Mouton's corps to intercept the rest of Bülow's IV Corps proceeding to Plancenoit.
 The 15th Brigade sent Lobau's corps into retreat to the Plancenoit area.
 Von Hiller's 16th Brigade also pushed forward with six battalions against Plancenoit.
 Napoleon had dispatched all eight battalions of the Young Guard to reinforce Lobau, who was now seriously pressed by the enemy.
 Napoleon's Young Guard counter-attacked and, after very hard fighting, secured Plancenoit, but were themselves counter-attacked and driven out.
 Napoleon then resorted to sending two battalions of the Middle and Old Guard into Plancenoit and after ferocious fighting they recaptured the village.
 The French cavalry attacked the British infantry squares many times, each at a heavy cost to the French but with few British casualties.
 Ney himself was displaced from his horse four times.
 Eventually, it became obvious, even to Ney, that cavalry alone were achieving little.
 Belatedly, he organised a combined-arms attack, using Bachelu's division and Tissot's regiment of Foy's division from Reille's II Corps plus those French cavalry that remained in a fit state to fight.
 This assault was directed along much the same route as the previous heavy cavalry attacks.

 Meanwhile, at approximately the same time as Ney's combined-arms assault on the centre-right of Wellington's line, Napoleon ordered Ney to capture La Haye Sainte at whatever the cost.
 Ney accomplished this with what was left of D'Erlon's corps soon after 18:00.
 Ney then moved horse artillery up towards Wellington's centre and began to attack the infantry squares at short-range with canister.
 This all but destroyed the 27th (Inniskilling) Regiment, and the 30th and 73rd Regiments suffered such heavy losses that they had to combine to form a viable square.
 Wellington's centre was now on the verge of collapse and wide open to an attack from the French.
-Luckily for Wellington, Pirch I's and Zieten's corps of the Prussian Army were now at hand.
+Luckily for Wellington, Pirch I's and Hans Ernst Karl, Graf von Zieten's corps of the Prussian Army were now at hand.
 Zieten's corps permitted the two fresh cavalry brigades of Vivian and Vandeleur on Wellington's extreme left to be moved and posted behind the depleted centre.
 Pirch I Corps then proceeded to support Bülow and together they regained possession of Plancenoit, and once more the Charleroi road was swept by Prussian round shot.
 The value of this reinforcement is held in high regard.